Intel Xeon for gaming worthy enough in 2023? A Review

 Yes!
 If you are looking for powerful workstations, then Intel Xeon is probably the best you can opt for.

-They are manufactured for businesses, not for gaming purposes, but most people get confused while looking into their specs, and more often than not, they will ask a question; would opting Xeon for gaming will worth it?
-Would we expect the best gaming experience like that Intel i9 core can serve?
+They are manufactured for businesses, not for gaming purposes, but most people get confused while looking into their specs, and more often than not, they will ask a question; would opting for Xeon for gaming will worth it?
+Would we expect the best gaming experience that Intel i9 core can serve?

-Moreover, Intel Xenon has been manufacturing high-end models with an exciting core count of 28 along with 56 threads.
+Moreover, Intel Xenon has been manufacturing high-end models with an exciting core count of 28 and 56 threads.
 Apart from it, it also holds high-end storage for saving huge memory.
 Whereas the only reason you can opt for Xeon for gaming is when you acquire to use a high-end card in your SLI system.

-Despite offering a speed or robust system, it comes up with the dual-core count – doesn't support high-end gaming performance.
+Despite offering a speed or robust system, it comes up with a dual-core count – doesn't support high-end gaming performance.
 For example, in this case, like you, I'd prefer to count for adding one more Ghz to the system rather than doubling the core count for a gaming system.

-Current Xeon's are generally more expensive and you won't notice much in the way of a performance boost over other CPUs of that same generation.
-And also, there'll be less difference in gaming performance, to some extent it is unnoticeable.
+Current Xeon's are generally more expensive, and you won't notice much in the way of a performance boost over other CPUs of that same generation.
+And also, there'll be less difference in gaming performance.
+To some extent, it is unnoticeable.

 · Greater Core and thread counts